jinhucheung/capistrano-demo/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](MIT-LICENSE).
+The repository is available as open source under the terms of the [MIT License](MIT-LICENSE).